breeznik/workflows/unified_context_protocol/README.md

 # 1. Copy .ai to your project
 cp -r unified_context_protocol/.ai /path/to/your/project/

+# 2. Run the onboarding workflow (One-time setup)
+# Tell your agent: "Read .ai/bin/workflows/onboarding.md" and follow the instructions.

-# 2. Run the audit workflow
+# 3. Run the audit workflow
 # Tell your agent: "Read .ai/bin/workflows/audit.md and audit this project"

-# 3. Done!
+# 4. Done!
 Agent now has persistent context
 ```

 ---